catzilla-007/robin-inspector/README.md

-# robin-inspector
+# Robin Inspector

-A raspberry pi flask server that collects information in hydrophonics sensors
+A flask server deployed in raspberry pi that collects information from sensors used in hydrophonics.

-Initial Commit